jasalt/bvv/README.md

 Work in progress but implemented commands should mostly work.

+Config format may change slightly in future.

+See issues section in bottom of this document.

 Main repository for this project with issue tracker is at [https://codeberg.org/jasalt/bvv](Codeberg).